This article was written and reviewed by people in the LGBTIQA+ communities.

 There are many ways that people define their sexual identity.
-It is estimated that at least one in every 10 people in Australia identifies as LGBTIQA+ (not including those who are questioning their sexuality).
+It is estimated that at least up to 11% of people in Australia may be LGBTIQA+ (not including those who are questioning their sexuality).

 "Negative beliefs and attitudes are common in cultures and religions that only believe being straight is ‘normal’.
 It takes courage to be who you really are in a world that thinks being straight is the norm.
 Talk to someone you can trust if you ever feel confused, pressured or scared to be yourself." - Alex, Kids Helpline

 How do I know what my sexual identity is?

 - Many people know from very young who they’re attracted to and the kinds of relationships they want to have.
 For others, it is an ongoing process of discovery that changes throughout their life.